phretaddin/schemapack/README.md

 ## Benefits

 * *Easy:* Don't have to learn a schema language.
 It's just JSON that matches your object format.
 To make a schema, just copy and paste the object you were going to send and replace its values with the types they represent.
 Done.
 * *Speed:* The fastest JavaScript object encoder/decoder available.
-Even beats native `JSON.stringify` and `JSON.parse`.
+Even beats native `JSON.stringify` and `JSON.parse` for many objects.
 * *Small:* Just 300 lines of code and no dependencies.
 * *Simple:* Just import the library, build a JSON schema, and call encode/decode.
 * *No overhead:* When an object is encoded, the resulting buffer consists solely of compact data.
 Keys, delimiters, etc. are all stripped out and only recreated on the receiving end.